Yosolita1978/NextJsCohort2/README.md

-# 🧠 Next.js Cohort 2 – Day 1 Recap
+# 🧠 Next.js Cohort 2 – Recap

 Welcome to the second cohort of our **Next.js Course**! 🎉
-In this first session, we covered the fundamentals and set up our first project together.
+Here’s a recap of everything we built together across all sessions.

 ---